 COMPRESSED NATURAL GAS

-Powergas operates four compressed natural gas (CNG) plants across Nigeria – delivering clean and cost-effective natural gas to power generation companies, heavy industries, commercial complexes and residential estates.
+Powergas operates five Compressed Natural Gas (CNG) plants across Nigeria – delivering clean and cost-effective natural gas to power generation companies, heavy industries, commercial complexes and residential estates.

 CNG Availability for Powergas is most reliable in the market due to its “Dual Source” Concept which guarantees continuous gas supply to all client sites and uses real-time remote monitoring to ensure our customers are always supplied Natural Gas.